RabbitSeries/AdventofCode/2023Java/README.md

 ## Day22

 Amazing!
-I finished Solution1 in one shot!
+I finished both Solution1 and Solution2 in one shot!

 ## Regex diff